chefgs/mern-app/README.md

 ## MERN Architecture
 > As per the [documentation](https://www.mongodb.com/mern-stack)
-The MERN architecture allows us to easily construct a 3-tier architecture (frontend, backend, database) entirely using JavaScript and JSON.
+The MERN architecture allows us to easily construct a `3-tier` architecture (frontend, backend, database) entirely using JavaScript and JSON.
 ![MERN Arch](https://webimages.mongodb.com/_com_assets/cms/mern-stack-b9q1kbudz0.png?auto=format%2Ccompress)

 It is been a while I'm trying to create a Web App using MERN stack.
 Finally I'm able to create it.
 Thanks to the great [article by MongoDB team](https://www.mongodb.com/languages/express-mongodb-rest-api-tutorial).
 I took the inspiration from the MongoDB tutorial and created this application.

 ## Steps to create the application
-### Create MongoDB Cluster and Get Connection String
+### Create MongoDB Cluster and Get DB Connection String
 - We choose MongoDB Atlas Managed Database Service provider by MongoDB
 - We need to signup for an account in MongoDB portal
 - After logging into account we need to create project and enable billing if needed.
 There is no billing required for Demo purposes.